Settings Console

 Trust relations with other 4me accounts can be maintained using the Account Trusts page.

-This is where roles from the selected account (see Account Switcher) can be made available to trusted accounts and where trusted accounts can be given permission to assign tasks to the selected account.
+This is where trusts can be established and revoked.
+Roles from the selected account (see Account Switcher) can be made available to trusted accounts and trusted accounts can be given permission to assign tasks to the selected account.

 Legal & Compliance